object-oriented-python/object-oriented-programming/doc/source/6_inheritance.rst

 group, while a group might have an unlimited number of elements.
 Object composition is typically most successful when the relationship is uniquely defined.

+This code also demonstrates :term:`delegation`.
+In order to avoid having to define different element classes for different groups, the element class does not in substance implement either value validation, or the group operation.
+Instead, at line 3, validation is delegated to the group by calling :meth:`group._validate` and at line 10 the implementation of the group operation is delegated to the group by calling :meth:`self.group.operation`.

 General linear groups
 ~~~~~~~~~~~~~~~~~~~~~